KAABSHAHID/text-based-frame-detection-in-videos/README.md

 # Text Prompt Based Frame Detection in a Video

 ## Overview
-This project enables the processing of videos by converting them into frames, enhancing the resolution using ESRGAN, and using CLIP to identify objects or specific events described by a text prompt.
+This project enables the processing of videos by converting them into frames, enhancing the resolution using **ESRGAN**, and using **CLIP** to identify objects or specific events described by a text prompt.
 It is particularly useful in applications like security surveillance, video analysis, and content filtering, where identifying specific objects or people in low-resolution videos is crucial.
 The project workflow consists of the following key steps:
 1. `Extract frames` from a video at a reduced frame rate (4 FPS).
-2. `Enhance the resolution` of these frames using ESRGAN (Enhanced Super-Resolution GAN).
+2. `Enhance the resolution` of these frames using a generative model **ESRGAN (Enhanced Super-Resolution GAN)**.
-3. `Detect objects or events` in the frames by matching them with a text prompt using CLIP.
+3. `Detect objects or events` in the frames by matching them with a text prompt using **CLIP**.
 4. `Return the timestamp` and the best matching frame for the given prompt.

 ## Applications